 Use this approach and you have a great chance of walking out of your court with less costly burdens, you have opportunity of overturning your court if they do not respect proper due process.
 Just recently we sat in a hearing and watched the judge deny ordering child custody evaluations and psychiatric evaluations.

 The courts are more than happy to take advantage of you and take over your life and make it look like they are protecting a child.
-We have seen too many lives destroyed and too much collateral damage to find any justification in a court saying that they are going to make orders that are cautious.
+We have seen too many lives destroyed and have seen too much collateral damage to find any justification in a court saying that they are going to make orders that are cautious.
 They are not protecting a child when they ignore proper due process and procedural protections for you and your child.
 They are not protecting a child when they order an amicus or guardian ad litem, essentially another attorney to dig into your child’s private life for the benefit of the court to make a best interest determination in the face of your fit parenting decisions.

 You will want to get our book, “NOT in The Best Interest of The Child“, online courses, and other motions and samples from the store on our website if you need arguments for challenging the judges notion that he gets to determine best interest of your child.
-And if you want more training on how to present this for you and want us to work with you and your attorney, you can contact us through our contact page at www.fixfamilycourts.com/contactus/
+And if you want more training on how to present this for you and want us to work with you and your attorney, you can contact us through our contact page at www.fixfamilycourts.com/contact/.

 If you truly do not like the other parent and feel that the other parent is not the best influence for your child but the other parent is not violating any laws, then consider other ways of coping with the fact that you do not like the other parent.
 The law can always, always protect your child from true danger and immediate danger.
 If it is anything less than that though keep in mind that the court could just as easily turn on you and you could lose your child for pursuing something that does not rise to the level of a crime.
 And if you are using the allegations to get custody or to change custody, think about your child and the harm that it does to your child.
 Think about what you are teaching them.
 We encourage you to look for other ways to handle differences.

 The post is being made for informing the public that there is a very important public problem.
 Children are being removed from one parent throughout this country for extended periods of time and then being alienated from that parent and that parent’s family and the relatives on that side for gaining favor of judges in child custody proceedings.
 We believe that the “best interest of the child” policies in the states are contributing to this destructive behavior.
-Parental alienation is a lifetime damaging condition and the only way to stop this from being empowered in the family courts is to educate parents under attack and attorneys helping those parents, and to require the judges apply constitutional protections before applying statutes that are not clearly constitutionally insufficient.
+Parental alienation is a lifetime damaging condition and the only way to stop this from being empowered in the family courts is to educate parents under attack and attorneys helping those parents, and to require the judges to apply constitutional protections before applying statutes that are not clearly constitutionally sufficient.

 Millions of parents and children are suffering every day because of abusive court processes.
 More education is needed to prevent these abuses.
 More parents need to be aware that the courts will take advantage of their pains and woes.
-If you are an attorney working in this field, please join with us to actively protect every parent and child’s rights regardless of what the statutes read, it is a legal duty to protect your client’s rights, not to waive them without their agreement.
+If you are an attorney working in this field, please join with us to actively protect every parent and child’s rights regardless of what the statutes read, you have a fiduciary duty to protect your client’s rights, not to waive them without their agreement.

 (note that some of these sources might not know our information so where they advise steps in court processes keep that in mind.
 You will have to integrate and alter the steps as needed so that you are not consenting in the wrong places.)

 DISCLAIMER: There are never any guarantees to results and any reference that we make to legal terms or what to put into court trials or appeals or mandamus are all educational.
 They are to introduce the reader/student to ideas that they might not be getting from their attorneys, alternatives that might not be available to individuals facing serious court issues, life changing situations, in order to provide solutions and alternatives to them that might save them, their family, or someone’s life.

 If you choose to use anything you find in our blog it is at your own risk.This blog and information you find here and on this website is not a substitute for an attorney.
 Please consult an attorney for information on how to present your case.
 We do not know the nuances of your case and even if we did we are not attorneys and do not practice law.
 You are responsible for your own results and consequences.